-There are three important steps you can take right now to help find funding for college.
+There are four important steps you can take right now to help find funding for college.
 The first thing to do is encourage your child to study hard and get good grades.
 Scholarships are free money and it takes good grades to get them.
+See tour page that lists some sholarships and free (yes, really, free) colleges.

 The second is to start working on the paperwork to save money for college and get financial aid.
 Open a Virginia Individual Development Account (VIDA).
 Follow the link to learn how the state will match your savings with $2.00 for every $1.00 you contribute.

-The next thing to do is start working on the Free Application of Federal Student Aid (FAFSA).
+The fouth step is start working on the Free Application of Federal Student Aid (FAFSA).
 Follow the link to the government site that will walk you through the process.